evildmp/conference-handbook/handbook/communications/index.rst

 final decline, but it does have its uses for an event, and can do an excellent job of spreading "buzzy" news.

-It's a very bad way of communicating important information though.
-Not everyone uses Twitter, and assuming that they do serves to exclude many people.
+**Twitter is a very bad way of communicating important information** though.
+Not everyone uses Twitter, and assuming that they do excludes them.
 It is courteous to send important information via email.

-Don't even consider using Facebook or other closed medium for circulating conference information.
+Don't even consider using Facebook or another closed medium for circulating conference information.

 To be completed